 There are many procedures and protocols regarding proper sterilization of medical equipment in hospitals.
 For examples, any time a healthcare provider’s hand touches any item, he or she is required to scrub their hands in the prescribed manner.
 Medical professionals are also required to wear facemasks and gloves and put on surgical gowns, as well as follow specific antibacterial preparation protocols when providing treatment or operating on a patient.

 Failure to comply with these protocols and procedures exposes the negligent medical professional to a potential medical malpractice lawsuit.
 Speak to our medical malpractice lawyers from The Weitz Firm, LLC, to discuss your particular case.
-Call our offices at 267-587-6240 for a free case evaluation.
+Call our offices for a free case evaluation.